The Ultimate Guide to GDPL: Brazil’s Data Protection Law

 General Data Protection Law or GDPL, Law No 13,709/2018, is Brazilian privacy law.
 It is Brazil’s first comprehensive general law that addresses personal data protection and privacy of citizens.
 It imposes some limitations, obligations and requirements on the businesses organizations operating in Brazil, irrespective of their geographical presence and any commercial website owner.

-Most importantly, it mandates all the natural persons or legal entities, public or private, dealing with personal data of the residents of Brazil, to take the consent of the data subjects before collecting their personal information.
+Most importantly, it mandates all the natural persons or legal entities, public or private, dealing with the personal data of the residents of Brazil, to take the consent of the data subjects before collecting their personal information.
 No matter whether the means of collection is digital or physical.

 The law defines personal data as any information that belongs to an identified or identifiable natural person.